Ferris-Labs/site-draft/content/en/docs/User Guide/UI_generator.md

 title: "UI Generator"
 linkTitle: "UI Generator"
 weight: -10
-description: >
+description: >-
+  Overview and "How to" generate UIs in a simplified and automated approach
 ---

+The UI Generator has the ability to facilitate and automate manual processes in order to define step by step what has to be done.
+Based on definition of models, views and interfaces within the code, the generator will create UI automatically considering the configuration of modules as well.

-Another script which will be able to generate typeform like UIs will be added to the package created above "Test Package with Scripts".
+Another script which has the ability to generate  UIs will be added to the package already created previously "Test Package with Scripts".
+This process will work as follows:

 1. Click on Executions -> Packages to open the list of packages